 We are not affiliated with the providers of the above goods/services in any way.
-All trademarks and intellectual property are owned by their respective owners.
 The prices above should serve as a guide only for grocery stores.
 In smaller convenience stores, expect to pay 10-30% more per pack.

 One word – taxes.
 Technically, they’re called excise rates, but you can simply think of it as a rule the government brought in, to increase prices of cigarettes – by forcing the suppliers to increase the cost of cigarettes which they then give to the government.

 How much exactly?
 That depends on the pack.
 Currently, the excise in place is on a per stick (per individual cigarette) basis.
 Meaning the amount the government takes is based on the number of cigarettes in each pack.

 From 1 March 2018, the current rate was $0.71046 per stick.
 From 1 September 2018, it’s increased to $0.80726 per stick.
 And for the next 3 years until 2020, it’s going to increase by 12.5% each year.

 For example, let’s take a 25 pack of Winnies.
 There are 25 cigarette sticks in a pack, at $0.80726 per stick, that means $20.18 is going to our government.
 The rest will be spread out between the retailers, suppliers, and middlemen.

 That’s why the cigarettes are so cheap over in Bali, Thailand, and China.
 Their government doesn’t impose such high excises (if any).

 Otherwise, if you want to learn a little more about vaping and the benefits of cigarettes – visit our page on vape prices.

 Where’s The Cheapest Place To Buy Cigarettes?

 Probably Coles or Woolworths.
 They have some of the strongest buying power in Australia and can demand lower prices from their own suppliers and pass the savings on to you.